Learning Structured Representations by Embedding Class Hierarchy with Fast Optimal Transport: CPCC with Optimal Transport

 \begin{proof} We rewrite the objective function as a maximization problem: $\rho_\text{EMD} = - \max_{\mP\in \mathcal{C}} - \langle \mP,\mD \rangle$.
 Roughly speaking, Danksin's theorem states that the derivative of maximization problems can be evaluated at the optimum.
 We can get (sub-)differential of $\rho_\text{EMD}$ with respect to $\theta$ with one step of chain rule:

 where the last term comes from the original flow of backpropagation containing the gradients with respect to network parameters.
 The key takeaway is the gradient of $\rho_\text{EMD}$ w.r.t. the network parameters does not require the gradient from $\mP$ in the EMD setting, although $\mP$ depends on $\theta$. \end{proof} \paragraph{Differentiability for Other OT-CPCC Methods} The application of Danskin's relies on the optimality of $\mP^*$.
 How about the other approximation methods?
 The differentiability is not a problem in Sinkhorn as the iterative algorithm only involves matrix multiplication.
 But for the SWD, TWD, FT, the approximate solutions (the flow matrix $\mP$) for these methods are not explicitly formulated as solutions to an optimization problem.
 Following EMD, except for the Sinkhorn variant, our method is to treat flow matrix $\mP$ always as a constant for these approximation methods, and stop the gradient through $\mP$.
-For example, $\frac{\partial\rho_\text{FT}}{\partial\theta} \defeq \mP_\text{FT}\cdot\frac{\partial D}{\partial\theta}$.
+For example, in Fast FlowTree, since the tree flow matrix $\mP$ depends only on the structure of the tree based on external information and not on the model parameters $\theta$, we have $\frac{\partial\rho_\text{FastFT}}{\partial\theta} \defeq \mP_\text{FastFT}\cdot\frac{\partial \mD}{\partial\theta}$.

-To provide a more fine-grained understanding of the proposed method, after showing and defining the differentiability of OT-CPCC, in what follows we analyze the gradients of the proposed CPCC variants and compare them with the $\ell_2$-CPCC. \paragraph{Gradient of $\ell_2$-CPCC} If we want to know the difference between $\ell_2$-CPCC and EMD-CPCC, assume the same input and the same network parameters, ignoring the cross-entropy loss, the only difference of the gradient starts from the distance calculation between two classes.
+To provide a more fine-grained understanding of the proposed method, in what follows we analyze the gradients of the proposed CPCC variants and compare them with the $\ell_2$-CPCC.

+\paragraph{Gradient of $\ell_2$-CPCC} If we want to know the difference between $\ell_2$-CPCC and EMD-CPCC, assume the same input and the same network parameters, ignoring the cross-entropy loss, the only difference of the gradient starts from the distance calculation between two classes.
 Assume representations from two classes are $Z \in \mathbb{R}^{m\times d}, Z' \in \mathbb{R}^{n \times d}$.

 Let $i$-th row of $Z$ be $Z_{i\cdot}$.
 Each row of $\frac{\partial{\rho_{\text{$l_2$}}}}{\partial{Z}}$ is the same, so

 \paragraph{Gradient of EMD-CPCC} Let $\mD \in \mathbb{R}^{m\times n}$ be the cost matrix and $\mP$ is any constant flow matrix: